23. Git inside: Direct work with git objects

 Added index.html.

-This displays the commit object, which is in the head of master branch.
+This displays the commit object, which is in the head of main branch.

 03 Tree search